abhishekworkspace/openalpr_lic/README.md

 Binaries
 -----------

-Pre-compiled Windows binaries can be downloaded on the [releases](https://github.com/openalpr/openalpr/releases) page
+Pre-compiled Windows binaries can be downloaded on the [releases](https://github.com/openalpr/openalpr/releases) page.
+Please use [Wiki](https://github.com/openalpr/openalpr/wiki) for compilation instructions.

 Installation
 ---------------